Mu2e/Tutorial/EAF/Docs/08-anapytools.md

 ## Example Usage

-`anapytools` provides a tool to enable remote access to `/pnfs` using `xroot`, which is not directly accessible from EAF.
+`anapytools` provides a tool to enable remote access to `/pnfs`, which is not directly accessible from EAF.

 ```python
 # Create file list from SAM dataset